Despite the UK reaching its summer months, living with MS means Barbara Stensland vastly prefers winter to summer. Here's why.

-As someone who has lived with MS for almost eight years, I welcome autumn and the coming winter with open arms.
+Yes, I realise we're in June right now.
+But as someone who has lived with multiple sclerosis (MS) for almost ten years, I'm looking forward to welcoming autumn and winter with open arms.

-The ravages of summer are over – the extreme MS heat intolerance, dodging the BBQ invitations, hiding in the shade, and forever lurking in the background as the sun beats down relentlessly.
+The ravages of summer will be over.
+I can say goodbye to the extreme MS heat intolerance, dodging the BBQ invitations, hiding in the shade, and forever lurking in the background as the sun beats down relentlessly.
 When others rejoice in soaring temperatures, my heart sinks in equal measure.

-My work as a building project manager means I work outside a lot and if you give me rain, snow, frost, and cold, and I’m in my element.
-But give me sunshine and heat and I’ll be bringing out my ice-packs, cold vests and endless bottles of cold water.
+As a building project manager, I work outside a lot, and if you give me rain, snow, frost, and cold, I'm in my element.
+But give me sunshine and heat, and I’ll be bringing out my ice packs, cold vests and endless bottles of water.

 For me, autumn and winter are the seasons that I can enjoy.
-Some of my reasons are to do with my MS symptoms, and others not so much.
+Some of my reasons are connected to my MS symptoms, and others not so much.
 Here they are:

-- Now that the nights are drawing in and early mornings are dark and chilly, I’m still wearing a t-shirt to work while my workmates are shivering in their thick fleece sweaters and woolly hats.
+- When the nights are drawing in and the early mornings are dark and chilly, I'm still wearing a t-shirt to work while my workmates are shivering in their thick fleece sweaters and woolly hats.

-- Everyone you know will suddenly start talking about snuggling up on their sofas to binge-watch Netflix and Amazon (which is what I do all through summer).
+- Everyone you know will suddenly start talking about snuggling up on their sofas to binge-watch Netflix and Amazon (which I do all through summer).

 - I find the cold soothing and save a fortune on heating bills.
-The downside to this is that my friends have to bring scarves when they visit me.
+The downside is that my friends have to bring scarves when they visit me.

 - It’s widely acceptable to feel tired at 1pm.
 I hate those pesky short afternoons anyway.